Ombelkar/SO2-forecasting-using-time-series/README.md

 - `app.py` – Main Streamlit application
 - `pdf_to_csv.py`, `combine.py`, `graphs.py` – Data extraction and visualization scripts

+- Data Source: The dataset used in this project was obtained from the official website of the Central Pollution Control Board (CPCB), India – https://cpcb.nic.in/.

 ## 📈 How it Works

 1. The user selects a state and number of months (up to 36) to forecast.